pappusneha/pappusneha/README.md

 ---

-✨ **Always exploring, always building, and always empowering women in tech.
+✨ **Always exploring, always building, and always supporting women in tech.
-Let’s code with confidence — and maybe a little glitter 💻✨
+Let’s code with confidence and creativity 💻✨